-Once a student's Thesis Proposal has been approved, he or she can proceed to the final stage of the program, the writing of the Thesis itself.
+Once a student's Thesis Proposal has been approved, they can proceed to the final stage of the program, the writing of the Thesis itself.
 The Thesis is to make a significant contribution to the knowledge of the field and must be based on research conducted while the student is registered for the PhD program.
-The Doctoral Supervisory Committee must approve the completed Thesis before it is submitted for examination.
 The Candidate will defend the thesis at a Final Oral Examination, which will be administered by TST's GCTS according to policies and practices informed by those of the School of Graduate Studies.
 The Final Oral Examination Committee will include representatives of the Doctoral Supervisory Committee, an External Examiner, and an examiner appointed by the UofT's School of Graduate Studies (SGS).